bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 ## Resources Used ##
 1. **[Palo Alto Learn (Beacon)](https://learn.paloaltonetworks.com/learn)**: Main resource I used for this certification.
 This was Palo Alto's official learning platform for all of their certifications, products, features, etc. Given there was a limited publically available resources I had to prepare for this certification, this was the most important resource one that exposed me to many high level concept for this exam.

-2. **Hands-on configuration**: Since I work with Palo Alto professionally, I had hands-on experience configuring Security Policies, NAT, basic administration on Panorama since 2025.
+2. **Hands-on configuration**: Since I work with Palo Alto professionally since 2025, I had hands-on experience configuring Security Policies, NAT, basic administration on Panorama.

 3. **[Palo Alto NGFW Engineer Datasheet](https://www.paloaltonetworks.com/content/dam/pan/en_US/assets/pdf/datasheets/education/ngfw-engineer-datasheet.pdf)**: I wish I referred to this exam datasheet the first time I took it because it ended up being more helpful than I gave it credit for.
 I will elaborate how I used this later on this blog